| Hands-On workshops: IPv6 & Multicast

 COST: The cost for the

+Workshop is $200 per attendee, for each workshop.
 WHAT TO EXPECT: While a

 variety of IPv6-related topics will be covered, the primary focus